bahuma/shop/CONTRIBUTING.md

 Contributing
 ============

-Keep the following hints in mind, when comitting to this repository:
+Keep the following hints in mind, when comitting to this repository.

+# Commit Message

 Use this format in the commit message: